andymantell/revitalising-frontend-workflow-with-pattern-libraries/slides.md

 ## A snapshot
 ## A spaghetti monster
 <br><br>
-## And then you threw it over the wall
+## And then you threw it over the wall and expect the backend team to reverse engineer it

 ------